 - i.
-Monitoring report /1/ and consistency of monitoring plan and indicators established in the PD /13/; measurement frequency, measurement quality, equipment used, and management of information (cross-checking parameters and results has detailed in Sections 6.1.2 and 6.2.6 of this report). - ii.
-Quantification of the GHG results for project implementation through crosschecking the spreadsheet /6.9/, the methodology applied (15; 16; 17/, and contrasted with other sources /22/. - iii.
-Compliance with the national regulation regarding with the project activity, the legal documentation and its applicability was verified through the official webpages /18/. - iv.
-GIS Data provided by the PP /2-37/, official cartography /22.8;22.16/. - v.
-Regulation about the carbon rights of the project proponents /9/. - vi.
-Assessment of the controls in place to ensure the quality of information taken from the field and documentary control of the project /Annex 5/. - vii.
-Controls and procedures established to ensure the quality, control and management of project information /11/. - viii.
-Assessment of the social and environmental aspects of the project /4; 7; 8/. - ix.
-Verification of compliance the applicable tools: SDSs /12/; Sustainable Development Goals /5/; avoid double counting of emissions removals /14; 23/; permanence and risk management /25/. - x.
-Other supporting documentation: maps /3/, spreadsheets /6.3-6.9/, sources /19-22/.
+Monitoring report /ı/ and consistency of monitoring plan and indicators established; measurement frequency, measurement quality, equipment used, and management of information. - ii.
+Quantification of the GHG results for project implementation through cross-checking the spreadsheet /6.9/ and the methodology applied. - iii.
+Compliance with the national regulation regarding with the project activity /18/. - iv.
+Regulation about the carbon rights of the project proponents /9/. - v.
+Assessment of the controls in place to ensure the quality of information and documentary control of the project /Annex 5/. - vi.
+Other supporting documentation: maps /3/, spreadsheets /6/, sources /19-22/, tools.